 Sunscreen is a great tool in the fight against skin cancer, but you’d have to apply quite a bit of sunscreen every four hours to stay protected.
 That’s not something most people remember to do.
 Sunscreen can also give a false sense of security, causing you to be in the sun for longer periods of time and increasing the doses of UV that you receive.

 In 2001, as a parent of four young children growing up in sunny, beachside California, EPI Board Member John Westgarth knew there had to be a better way.
 A need to protect the health of children and ecosystems led John to found a line of sun protective apparel called Tuga Sunwear, named after “tortuga,” the Spanish word for turtle.

 EPI Belize students sport Tuga Sunwear rash guards while snorkeling and gathering science data.

 EPI first partnered with John and Tuga Sunwear in 2011, when EPI began selling Tuga’s rash guards (a fitted top perfect for swimming or surfing) in the effort to make EPI participants more aware of the health of the reefs and their skin.
 When John’s youngest children participated in an EPI Belize course in 2014 – a course known for its snorkeling along the beautiful Mesoamerican Reef – John donated rash guards to every participant!
-At that point EPI knew it had found something extra special in John, and he joined the EPI board the following year.
-Today, Tuga Sunwear sells lots of sun protective clothing including EPI rash guards through its website.
+At that point, EPI knew it had found something extra special in John, and he joined the EPI board the following year.
+Today, Tuga Sunwear sells a variety of sun protective clothing, including the EPI, rash guard through its website.
 It also donates rash guards to EPI’s most sun-weathered and field-experienced employees, its instructors.